What People Are Saying...

 Need an Arkansas River map?

-On the surface: Parachute Adams, Wilcox's Midge, Gulper Specials, and extended Body BWO's.
+On the surface: Parachute Adams, Griffith's Gnat, Wilcox's Midge, Gulper Specials, and extended Body BWO's.

 Need a Roaring Fork River map?

-The current 88 cfs is a very fishable flow for fishing the Dream Stream.
+The current 83 cfs is a very fishable flow for fishing the Dream Stream.
 There are a few of the bigger lake fish lurking around but expect to have to hunt to find them.
-Midges, Scuds, Egg Patterns and small BWO nymphs are your go-to's right now.
+Midges, Scuds, Egg Patterns and small BWO nymphs are your go-to flies right now.

 We'll make it easy.
-Click here to order a selection of handpicked flies that consistently produce trout on the Dream Stream..
+Click here to order a selection of flies chosen to consistently produce trout on the Dream Stream..

 Flies to try: #18-26 thin, thread bodied midges, Olive or Orange Scuds #16-#24, Natural or Black Pheasant Tails, Split-Back BWO's, Bear's Baetis, Egg Patterns, San Juan Worms, Moorish's Ananto Mayfly, Black WD-40's and RS-2's.
 Fishing pressure has been minimal lately.
 We love fishing the Dream.
 And almost any warm winter day is an excellent time to give it a try.